huggingface/transformers/docs/source/en/model_doc/code_llama.md

 - The LLaMA tokenizer is a BPE model based on [sentencepiece](https://github.com/google/sentencepiece).
 One quirk of sentencepiece is that when decoding a sequence, if the first token is the start of the word (e.g. "Banana"), the tokenizer does not prepend the prefix space to the string.

-This model was contributed by Arthur Zucker.
+This model was contributed by [ArthurZucker](https://huggingface.co/ArthurZ).
 The original code of the authors can be found [here](https://github.com/facebookresearch/llama).

 ## CodeLlamaTokenizer